ShiningVenus/CozyCritters/README.md

 ---

 ### 📱 Works Everywhere, Anytime
-- 📲 Install on your phone like a native app (PWA)
+- 📲 Install on your phone like a native app (PWA) <-- Functional as of Aug 11th 2025
-- 🌐 Works offline (because internet can be overwhelming)
+- 🌐 Works offline (because internet can be overwhelming) <-- Did NOT test this yet
-- ♿ Accessible with screen readers and keyboard navigation
+- ♿ Accessible with screen readers and keyboard navigation <-- Feel free to test this and suggest it with PR etc etc
-- 👁️ Respects your motion and contrast preferences
+- 👁️ Respects your motion and contrast preferences <-- PR requests welcome!

 ---

-### 🎨 Three Thoughtful Themes
+### 🎨 Three Thoughtful Themes ALL WORK NOW!
 | Theme | Description |
 |-------|-------------|
 | ☀️ Light mode | Clean and gentle |